 Describe the process by which the speciﬁcation was approved.

 This process is documented in OGF GFD 152.
-This includes public comment periods and multiple passes of editorial review including by an external editor/reviewer to insure public comments are addressed.
+This includes public comment periods and multiple passes of editorial review including by an external editor/reviewer to ensure public comments are addressed.
 Part of the review process is reviewing interoperability documentation.

 What “levels” of approval have been obtained?